 - Requires little eligibility standards to qualify

 - No income & credit report, home appraisal, and property inspection requirements needed

 - Includes closing costs and additional fees into the new loan amount

 How does refinancing work?
-Refinancing will depend on what you benefit from it.
-You can refinance your home as often as needed provided you know how to do it.
-There are six basic steps to consider when it comes to refinancing.
+You can refinance your home as often as needed when you know how to do it.
+The Winner’s Mortgage Program refinancing process helps you to WIN with your mortgage refinance.

-The Get Acquainted meeting starts an excellent relationship with your accomplished Real Mortgage Consultant.
-Online or not, you will discuss your goals and possible obstacles with your current situation.
-The consultant will also discuss all documents required and the possible loan program and interest rate for you.
+Your Get Acquainted meeting begins an awesome relationship with your accomplished Real Mortgage Consultant.
+You will discuss your goals, strategies and possible obstacles based on your current situation.
+You will also discuss what’s next, plus the possible loan program and interest rate for you.

-After calling a Winner’s Mortgage consultant, you learn more about your options.
+You learn more about your options with your Real Mortgage Consultant.
 You get all the facts.
 How long does it take to refinance a house?
-Questions like this and more can be answered by an expert consultant.
-In the planning stage, you will have a final refinance plan and strategy.
+Questions like this and more will be answered by your Real Mortgage Consultant.
+In this planning stage, you will determine your refinance strategy and plan.

-Using your Client Questionnaire and the result of your “Get Acquainted” meeting, you can have a complete strategy.
-The best strategy in refinancing is consolidating your debts and accelerate loan payoff.
-And a recognized Real Mortgage Consultant accomplishes this better than a typical run-of-the-mill loan officer does.
+Using your information from the Client Questionnaire and the result of your “Get Acquainted” meeting, you can have a complete strategy.
+One viable strategy for refinancing can be consolidating your debts to accelerate your loan payoff.
+Because debt consolidation is such a dangerous strategy for you if you don’t use it properly, be sure to do it right.
+Your recognized Real Mortgage Consultant accomplishes this much better for you than just any typical run-of-the-mill loan officer.

 Submitting Additional Documents

-Winner’s Mortgage will ask for additional documents for the process, including the following:
+Winner’s Mortgage will request any additional documents for the process, which may include the following: